 14 capsules of doxycycline 100mg is the maximum available to buy for treatment of a chlamydia infection (1 capsule twice daily for 7 days).
 Our doctors do not usually issue a repeat course within 3 months, and refer patients to their own doctor or an STI clinic if required.

 Doxycycline has been around since the 1960s and the patent expired long ago.
 It is a widely used antibiotic so several drug companies manufacture it, which results in competition and low prices.

 Which brand of doxycycline will I receive?

 Doxycycline is the medical name.
 It is a generic medication made by numerous pharmaceutical companies.
-It is also available as the brand name Vibramycin-D. Dr Fox may supply any UK licensed brand of doxycycline.
+It is also available as a dispersible tablet with the brand name Vibramycin-D. Dr Fox may supply any UK licensed brand of doxycycline.

 See also Chlamydia FAQs page.

 - Sovereign Medical, 2021, Doxycycline 100mg Capsules: Summary of Product Characteristics, accessed 03 July 2023